-Several years ago the ABYC wrote building standard requiring that the swim ladder extend at least 22” below the waterline.
-The organization says that by lowering the ladder not only does it make easier for people to reboard, but is also reduces the chance that they might tough the prop by 75%.
+The ABYC wrote a building standard several years ago requiring that the swim ladder extend at least 22” below the waterline.
+The organization says that by lowering the ladder, not only does it make it easier for people to reboard, but it also reduces the chance that they might touch the prop by 75%.

 Most people go boating on hot summer days and that means some serious sun exposure.
 No matter how much sun block we smear all over ourselves and how big of a floppy hat we put on, sometimes everyone just needs a break from the sun.
 That’s where a Bimini top or shade built into a tower or arch comes into play.
 Some boat manufacturers include a Bimini in the standard equipment list while others offer them as an option.
 Get one with a stainless-steel frame and take note of the speeds the top is rated for.

-At boat shows we recommend sitting in the driver’s seat to see if the windshield header is properly positioned.
+We recommend sitting in the driver’s seat at boat shows, to see if the windshield header is properly positioned.
 If it is at the “height of eye” it will probably be higher when planing, but may not be when at idle.